brunobasto/metal-handlebars/README.md

 # metal-handlebars

-A handlebars template renderer to be used with Metal.js's Component class.
+A Handlebars template renderer to be used with Metal.js's Component class.

-Note: You need to include Mustache separately for it to work.
+Note: You need to include Handlebars separately for it to work.